-She crawled up onto the desk, abandoning her bag of stolen goods to the floor.
-The young runner quickly put a foot on each of the throne’s armrests and turned around, Iuda’s head between her legs.
-Then Bombi let herself drop, going as flat as she could, so she slipped behind Iuda’s back and forced her forward.
+She crawled up onto the desk, abandoning her bag of stolen goods to the floor so she could put a foot on each of the throne’s armrests and turn around, Iuda’s head between her legs.
+Then Bombi let herself drop, going as flat as she could, slipping behind Iuda’s back and forcing her forward.
 She kicked, toppling the woman from her throne and sending her rigid body rolling over the desk.
 Iuda disappeared over the side just as Bombi placed both hands on the rests, just as the cut scene ended.

 “What are your orders, champion Iuda?” the sternest looking Win Stater asked.

-Two minutes later the woman returned with Twixit and Chagrinn in tow.
+Two minutes later the girl returned with Twixit and Chagrinn in tow.
 Bombi dismissed her and waved her conspirators as close to the desk as possible, before leaning forward and whispering.

 “I’m in charge!” she said, a surprise grin sprouting.
 “I kicked the champion out of the cut scene!
 They think I’m her!”